-Sub-alternative 3A.
-To receive a golden tilefish hook and line endorsement, the individual must have a average harvest of 1,000 pounds when the individual's best three of five years from 2001-2005 are estimated.
+Sub-Alternative 3A.
+To receive a golden tilefish hook and line endorsement, the individual must have a harvest level of 1,000 pounds ww (with hook and line gear) when the individual's best three of five years from 2001-2005 are aggregated.

 Sub-Alternative 3B.
-To receive a golden tilefish hook and line endorsement, the individual must have a average harvest of 500 pounds when the individual's best three of five years from 2001-2005 are estimated.
+To receive a golden tilefish hook and line endorsement, the individual must have a harvest level of 500 pounds ww (with hook and line gear) when the individual's best three of five years from 2001-2005 are aggregated.